Dollar Academy

-Dollar Academy, founded in 1818 by John McNabb, is a private co-educational day and boarding school in Scotland.
+Dollar Academy is a 5–18 private co-educational day and boarding school for boys and girls in Scotland.
 The open campus occupies a 70 acre site in the centre of Dollar, Clackmannanshire, at the foot of the Ochil Hills.
+The school was founded in 1818 by Captain John McNab, and Scottish architect William Henry Playfair was responsible for the design of the school building.